p-argento/uni/DSD/DSD Lectures on OLAP (13-24).md

-# dsd19 - DW Indexes
+# dsd19 - Indexes and Partitioning

 Start of lectures on "Relational DBMS Extensions for DW".
 The topics of the lectures from 19 to 23 are